jimbrzk/TioneCQRS/readme.md

 # TioneCQRS

-TioneCQRS is a lightweight .NET 9 library that provides an easy-to-use implementation of the **Command Query Responsibility Segregation (CQRS) pattern**.
+TioneCQRS is a lightweight multi .NET framework library that provides an easy-to-use implementation of the **Command Query Responsibility Segregation (CQRS) pattern**.
 It simplifies handling commands and queries by utilizing dependency injection and an intuitive API for dispatching commands and queries.

 ## Features